 Orientation and New Student Check In

 Now that you are matriculated into a degree program, the professional advising staff within your new college will assist you in registering for your first semester at UC.
 Each college at UC handles transfer student orientation differently.
-Please refer to your specific college’s information section to see what you need to do next.
+Please refer to the confirmed students page to learn what you need to do next.

 For visa holders